-From a giant moth to poolside portraits, Ballarat International Foto Biennale is back for its 11th outing, bringing world-class photography to the city's galleries, laneways and landscapes (artful images at a winery?
-Cheers to that!).
+From a giant moth to poolside portraits, the Ballarat International Foto Biennale is back for its 11th outing, bringing world-class photography to the city's galleries, laneways and landscapes.

-Get out there before the festival closes on 19 October 2025.
+Get out there and see it for yourself before the festival closes on 19 October 2025.

 Check in for the night

-For a central Ballarat stay, try Provincial Hotel, Craig’s Royal Hotel or Hotel Vera.
-All three boutique properties have exhibitions on show and are walking distance to core program venues.
+For a central Ballarat stay, try The Provincial Hotel, Craig’s Royal Hotel or Hotel Vera.
+All three boutique properties have exhibitions on show and are walking distance to Core Program venues.
 If you're after a comfortable retreat in a bushland setting, head 15 minutes' north of Ballarat to RACV Goldfields Resort in Creswick.
 The resort is hosting three shows: Niijournal by Campbell Addy, Nature~ista by Leila Jeffreys and Hagoromo (Full Flower Moon) by Hiromi Tango.

 Brekkie time!

-Get a snappy start and catch an Open program show alongside a delicious breakfast at local cafe.
+Get a snappy start and catch an Open Program show alongside a delicious breakfast at a local cafe.
 Take your pick from Cornerstone, Lydiard General, Tin Roof or Webster’s.

 Ballarat International Foto Biennale: I Love Campbell